Research Professor; Associate Director of the Peace Accords Matrix

 Fax: (574) 631-6973

 Areas of expertise: Peace processes and peacebuilding, peace agreement design and implementation, post-civil war democratization and democratic survival; peace duration and peacebuilding; quality peace; Maoist insurgency in Nepal

-Madhav Joshi is research assistant professor and associate director of the Peace Accords Matrix (PAM).
+Madhav Joshi is research associate professor and associate director of the Peace Accords Matrix (PAM).
 He oversees the data coding on the implementation of peace agreements worldwide for the PAM project and leads the research initiatives on peace agreement design, implementation, and post-implementation political and economic developments.

 Joshi earned his Ph.D. in comparative politics and research methodology from the University of North Texas in 2010.
 His research and teaching focus on civil wars, mediation, post-civil war democratization and democratic survival, peace duration and peacebuilding, quality peace, and the Maoist insurgency in Nepal.
 He has published on these topics in Social Science Research, the British Journal of Political Science, the Journal of Conflict Resolution, the Journal of Peace Research, International Studies Quarterly, Democratization, Global Governance, and many other journals.